New Zealand police kill "extremist" who stabbed six in supermarket | Law-Order

 Ardern's compassionate response to the 2019 mosque shootings united her shocked country but the Friday violence is likely to lead to questions about why the attacker was allowed to remain free if the authorities had suspicions about him.
 Ardern said the man had not committed offenses that would have led to his arrest.

 "If he had committed a criminal act that would have allowed him to be in prison, that's where he would have been.
-Unfortunately, he didn't.
-That is why instead he was being monitored constantly, constantly, and followed," she said.
-Asked if, since authorities were aware of the man, she was disappointed when she heard the news of the attack, she said: "Yes, because I know we have been doing everything we could ... so I was absolutely gutted."
+Unfortunately, he didn't ... instead he was being monitored constantly, constantly, and followed," she said.
+She said she was "absolutely gutted" when she got news of the attack.

 Of the six wounded people, three were in critical condition, one in serious condition and two were in moderate condition, the St John Ambulance service said.
 Another witness, Amit Nand, told the Newshub outlet he had seen the attacker and told him to drop the knife just before police arrived.

 "This undercover cop came to me ...
-I was going to hit him ....
+I was going to hit him...
 The cop is like 'get back and he started shooting him," Nand said.
+Gamal Fouda, imam of the Al Noor mosque, the main target of the gunman in Christchurch in 2019, said both white nationalists and Islamic State stood for hate.

+"We are broken-hearted but we have not broken again ...
+We stand with the victims of the horrible incident," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)